GitSkilled/.github/profile/README.md

 ## About GitSkilled

-**GitSkilled** aims to lower barriers to entry and provide clear, accessible pathways for aspiring developers and contributors to open source from underrepresented backgrounds and regions.
+**GitSkilled** aims to lower barriers to entry and provide clear, accessible pathways for aspiring developers and contributors from underrepresented backgrounds and regions to open source.
 Through a carefully curated curriculum, we empower individuals at every stage of their journey to contribute to open source projects, helping them develop both the technical and ethical skills needed to drive positive social change.
 Our goal is to cultivate a community of socially conscious developers who create technology that benefits everyone and contributes to a world where all can thrive.

 ### Our Pillars 💪🏾: